zahramoghaddasi/First-Assignment-Algorithms/README.md

 ## Prerequisites ✅

 - Basic knowledge of Java
-  - Although it is not necessary to know in order to solve the problems, I advise you to also read about `Map<>` in Java and use them in your solutions.
+  - Although it is not necessary to know in order to solve the problems, I advise you to also read about `Map<>` & `HashMap<>` in Java and use them in your solutions.
 - Familiarity with Git and GitHub basics.

+## Evaluation 📃
+- Your code should compile and run without any errors
+- Your code should pass all the unit tests included in the `src/test/java` directory.
+- Your code should be well-organized, readable, properly commented and follows clean code principles
+- You should use Git for version control and include meaningful commit messages

+**Attention: Using ChatGPT or any other AI generative model for any section of the assignment will result in a score of 0 without any warnings.**

 ## Resources 📚

 🔗 [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf)

 🔗 [Learn Java syntax](https://www.w3schools.com/java/default.asp) (You can find resources for Map and HashMap here!)

+---
+Good Luck & Keep On Learning.